 The Engineering & Manufacturing Development (EMD) Phase is where a system is developed and designed before going into production.
-The EMD Phases starts after a successful Milestone B which is considered the formal start of any program.
+The EMD Phase starts after a successful Milestone B which is considered the formal start of any program.
 The goal of this phase is to complete the development of a system or increment of capability, complete full system integration, develop affordable and executable manufacturing processes, complete system fabrication, and test and evaluate the system before proceeding into the Production and Deployment (PD) Phase.

-The purpose of the EMD Phase is to: (See MiIestone Activity Map)
+The purpose of the EMD Phase is to: (See Milestone Activity Map)

 - Develop a system or increment of capability,